middyjs/middy/packages/validator/README.md

 It can also be used in combination with [`httpcontentnegotiation`](#httpContentNegotiation) to load localised translations for the error messages (based on the currently requested language).
 This feature uses internally [`ajv-i18n`](http://npm.im/ajv-i18n) module, so reference to this module for options and more advanced use cases.
 By default the language used will be English (`en`), but you can redefine the default language by passing it in the `ajvOptions` options with the key `defaultLanguage` and specifying as value one of the [supported locales](https://www.npmjs.com/package/ajv-i18n#supported-locales).

-Also, this middleware accepts an array of plugins to be applied, such as `ajv-errors` to customize the internal `ajv` instance.
+Also, this middleware accepts an object with plugins to be applied to customize the internal `ajv` instance.
+Out-of-the-box, `ajv-i18n`, `ajv-errors` and `ajv-keywords` are being used.

 ## Install